August fanworks round-up post!

 [personal profile] china_shop posting in [community profile] sid_guardian

-This is the fanworks round-up post for July!
+This is the fanworks round-up post for August!
 Please link in the comments to any Guardian (or related fandoms) fanworks you created or enjoyed last month.

 • all kinds of fanworks are welcome – fic, art, vids, picspams, etc. - including those made for exchanges and events